Doreen-Njathi-Portfolio/Doreen-Njathi-Portfolio/README.md

 ## Hello, I'm Doreen!

-I'm a self-taught data analyst with a background in sustainability and geology.
-I am now building impactful projects in Excel, SQL and Power BI.
+I'm a self-taught data analyst now learning to build impactful projects in Excel, SQL and Power BI.
+My career started as a borehole geologist analyzing Olkaria's geothermal reservoir for electricity generation.
+I later pivoted into sustainability; I hold a MSc in Environment and Natural Resources.

 ## Tools I work with
 1. Microsoft Excel.